 Tunneling, Compressing and Multiplexing (TCM) is a method for improving the bandwidth utilization of network segments that carry multiple small-packet flows in parallel sharing a common path.
-The method combines different protocols for header compression, multiplexing, and tunneling over a network path for the purpose of reducing the bandwidth.
-The amount of packets per second can also be reduced.
+The method combines different protocols for header compression, multiplexing, and tunneling over a network path for the purpose of reducing the bandwidth consumption.
+The amount of packets per second can be reduced at the same time.

-This document describes the TCM framework and the different options which can be used for each layer (header compression, multiplexing and tunneling).
+This document describes the TCM framework and the different options which can be used for each of the three layers (header compression, multiplexing and tunneling).